MEDIA AND CREATIVE STORYTELLING - Winter FILM Camp

 Scholarships available!
 Email us for more info on financial aid and sibling discounts.

-Check out these short films and behind the scenes video from Summer, 2018!
+Check out these short films from our previous sessions!

 Pedro Lucero is an award-winning producer.
 For the last two decades, Pedro Lucero has been a part of the New Orleans film industry, working behind the scenes, in front of the camera, and carving out any kind of hustle to get movies made in the thriving city of New Orleans.
 Getting his start in the theater at an early age, Pedro learned quick timing and discovered an acute sense of what makes a scene move.
 This taste of acting gave him the fever for creating worlds, challenging norms and striving to see a multitude of projects get made.
 Pedro has taught film at different levels, from middle school to college, at Dillard University, Sci High, and 4.0 Schools Enriched.
 Pedro has also been an integral part of various film and music festivals across Louisiana, and even Austin, Texas.
 Having written, directed, and produced, Pedro’s work can be seen all across a swath of outlets including film, television, and the web.